jicksta/sync-evernote/README.md

 Evernote's rate limiting.
 The [`getFilteredSyncChunk`](https://dev.evernote.com/doc/reference/NoteStore.html#Fn_NoteStore_getFilteredSyncChunk) method is used to download the chunks.

-I've experienced as bad as a 1500 second (25 minute) forced cooldown delay after fetching only 167 (effectively 0.3%) of my account's chunks in an 11 minute time period.
+I've experienced as bad as a 1500 second (25 minute) forced cooldown delay after fetching only 167 (effectively 0.3%) of my account's chunks in an 11 minute time period with 1.5s delay beteween requests.
 A long-term active account (e.g. mine) can have 50,000+ chunks.

 ## Getting an Evernote developer token